Assignment

 - Focus on risk taking - not final solutions.

-- Start building - beginning ideas are "three-dimensional" sketches because you will be learning what the materials can do by exploring the materials and taking risks.
+- Beginning ideas are "three-dimensional" sketches because you are learning what the materials can do by exploring the materials and taking risks.

 - If your process includes sketching, make sure you complete outside of class.
 In class, I want to see you exploring the materials.